MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### For subscription-based licenses, what is the minimum number of authenticated and anonymous user capacity I need to assign to an environment?

-1. **Authenticated Users** -&gt; Minimum quantity that needs to be assigned to an environment is 25.
+1. **Authenticated Users**: Minimum quantity that needs to be assigned to an environment is 25.

 For example, if you have three websites (in three different environments) and bought one authenticated user pack (100 users), you can assign them in the following ways: